MohammedEseifan/WikipediaGraphVisualizer/README.md

-# WikipediaGraphVisualizer
+# Purpose
-Combination of Python and Java to map, search and visualise the connections between Wikipedia pages.
+Initally started as a way to beat the '[Wikipedia Game](http://thewikigame.com/ "In-case you're unfamiliar")'dsfff sf